Gucci Mane: 2014–2016: Incarceration; multiple project releases from prison

 On Christmas Day, Gucci Mane released his 13th mixtape, East Atlanta Santa, featuring artists such as Raury, Shawty Lo and OJ da Juiceman.
-He capped off the year by teaming up with producer Honorable C Note for a Christmas mixtape release titled C-Note Vs. Gucci, a compilation of old collaborations between the two and new records.
+He capped off the year by teaming up with producer Honorable C Note for a Christmas mixtape, C-Note Vs. Gucci, a compilation of old collaborations between the two and new records.
 In total, he released over twelve projects in 2014 and made over $1,300,000 from prison.

 Gucci Mane released his 14th mixtape on January 3, 2015, 1017 Mafia: Incarcerated.
 On his birthday, February 12, 2015, he released the third installment of his Brick Factory series, Brick Factory 3.
-Soon after, on February 18, 2015, Gucci Mane released a surprise EP titled Views From Zone 6.
+Soon after, on February 18, 2015, Gucci Mane released a surprise EP, Views From Zone 6.
 The title is a play on words on the upcoming album from Drake Views From The 6.
 Gucci Mane released a triple digital album for the third time on March 20, 2015: Breakfast, Lunch and Dinner.
 It includes guest features from iLoveMakonnen, Waka Flocka Flame, Chief Keef, Rich The Kid, Andy Milonakis and others.
 Four days later, Gucci Mane released a follow-up EP entitled Dessert, containing production from Mike Will Made It and Honorable C-Note.

 On April 6, 2015, Gucci Mane released the final installment of his Trap House series, Trap House 5 (The Last Chapter), the first installment in the series to be released as a mixtape.
 Production was handled by Mike Will Made It, Zaytoven and Honorable C-Note, and it had guest features from Young Thug, Peewee Longway and Chief Keef.
 On May 20, 2015, La Flare released his tenth project of the year, King Gucci, with appearances from Fetty Wap, Migos, PeeWee Longway and RiFF RAFF and production from Chief Keef, TM88, Metro Boomin, and Zaytoven.
 On December 25, 2015, Gucci Mane released a mixtape titled East Atlanta Santa 2.